Digital Pet Care Sales Reach $27 Billion, reports Packaged Facts

 Sep 22, 2020, 14:50 ET

 ROCKVILLE, Md., Sept.
 22, 2020 /PRNewswire/ -- Well before COVID-19, digital pet care was burgeoning.
 In the newly published study Digital Pet Care Products and Services: E-commerce and E-connectivity, market research firm Packaged Facts reports that e-commerce made enormous strides between 2015 and 2019 and will grow to 35% of pet product sales by 2024.
-This project growth would make the internet the top pet market channel in the years ahead.
+This projected growth would make the internet the top pet market channel in the years ahead.

 During the past few years, sales of internet-connected and Bluetooth-enabled pet products have proliferated while outpacing the overall market growth average.
 Venture-capitalist-backed, app-based pet care sitting and walking services such as Rover and Wag! have broadsided the traditional non-medical pet services paradigm.
 Meanwhile, veterinary telemedicine services have begun to move into the mainstream.